bjafl-sps/PROG-101/docs/PY-101/02_Python-Basics/03_Data-Types.md

+---
+id: Data-Types
-# 2. Introduction to Data types
+title: "2.3 Introduction to Data types"

-## 2.1 What Are Data Types?
+sidebar_position: 3
+---

 Data types specify the kind of data that a variable can hold, such as integers, decimals, text, or more complex types like lists and dictionaries.
 The type of data defines the operations that can be performed on it and how it is stored in memory.

-## 2.2 Python's Built-in Data Types
+## 2.3.1 Python's Built-in Data Types
 Python is dynamically typed, which means you don't need to declare the type of a variable when you create one.
 However, understanding the types is crucial for effective programming in Python.
 Here’s a brief overview of the most common data types:

 ### Numeric Types: